eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 cmake --install .
 ```

-You can also change the configuration to Debug (with `-DCMAKE_BUILD_TYPE=Debug`) and also enable multithreading (with `-j4`) as usual wich CMake.
+You can also change the configuration to Debug (with `-DCMAKE_BUILD_TYPE=Debug`) and also enable multithreading (with `-j4`) as usual with CMake.
 Now to integrate the latest version of JuPedSim into SUMO, you need to have GEOS on your computer, for instance by typing `sudo apt-get install libgeos-dev` in a console.
 Then, please follow the standard build procedure for MacOS: since the JuPedSim install folder is at the same level of SUMO, it will be found automatically.
 Alternatively, you can notify CMake where is JuPedSim installed by setting `JUPEDSIM_CUSTOMDIR` when calling CMake.

 For further remarks on the use of JuPedSim inside SUMO, please consult [this page](../Simulation/Pedestrians.md#jupedsim).